vasantdesai212-dotcom/vasantdesai212-dotcom/README.md

 ## About

 I'm an AI/ML builder and early-stage founder focused on intelligent automation and agentic systems.
-Currently building **SeekAgent** — an AI-agent business targeting customer support automation and business workflow systems.
+Currently building **SeekAgent**, an AI-agent business targeting customer support automation and business workflow systems.

 My work sits at the intersection of applied AI and scalable product infrastructure.
 I think in systems, build with purpose, and move fast.